 Ultimately, simple, clean logos like this one are timeless.
 Think about the Nike logo, which looks clean and contemporary – would you have guessed that it was designed in 1971?
 All jokes and memes aside, the simplicity of Instagram’s new logo suggests the brand isn’t just looking forward, but in every direction.

-Why not take inspiration from Instagram, and come talk to our design team about how your organisation’s logo fits in with the future of your business?
+Why not take inspiration from Instagram, and get in touch with the Team. about how your organisation’s logo fits in with the future of your business?